YueYu24/DataSkillsforNeuroscientists/README.md

 # Data Skills for Neuroscientists

-This material accompanies the Powerpoint presentation for the UCL workshop on Data Skills for Neuroscientists.
+This material accompanies the Powerpoint presentation for the UCL Biosciences workshop on Data Skills for Neuroscientists.

+Please contact p.gleeson -at- ucl.ac.uk for more information.

 ## Example Jupyter Notebook